What is Automated Demand Response

 • Cost Savings: By reducing energy usage during peak times, industrial consumers can use lower electricity rates and avoid peak demand charges.

-• Increased Convenience: ADR systems automate the demand response process, eliminating the need for manual intervention and ensuring seamless operation.
+• Increased Convenience: ADR systems automate the demand response process, eliminating the need for manual intervention and ensuring everything runs smoothly.

 • Enhanced Control: Consumers can set preferences and parameters for ADR, ensuring that their energy usage aligns with their comfort and operational needs.